 For details on getting help, advice and independent support, see: Advice and support .

-The Calderdale Disabled Children's Charter [PDF 281KB] , sets out the Calderdale Health and Wellbeing Board's aims for improving the quality of life and outcomes for children and young people with SEND.
+The Calderdale Disabled Children's Charter [PDF 210KB] , sets out the Calderdale Health and Wellbeing Board's aims for improving the quality of life and outcomes for children and young people with SEND.

 For a wide range of services for children and young people and their families, search our online database: Family services directory .

 This is a discount card for families of children with disabilities and additional needs.
-It can be used at over 300 locations nationally.
-Just show the card when you enter to get free or discounted admission for up to 4 people.
+It can be used at over 300 places in the UK.
+Just show the card when you enter to get free or discounted entry for up to 4 people.
 Local attractions include:

 - Eureka!, National Coal Mining museum and Yorkshire Sculpture Park.